-The Institute hosted 207 participants from 32 LEA teams in June 2022.
-Twenty-two LEA teams (68.75%) submitted plans to the USBE Postsecondary transition team for review.
-The Supports for Youth and Families Workgroup (a subcommittee of the STC) also analyzed team attendance for the past seven years.
-Eighty-six different teams have attended the Institute during that time period.
-While the number of teams attending each year has remained relatively stable at around 45 teams (except for during the COVID-19 years), only 14 teams attended consistently over at least six of the seven years.
-The Supports for Youth and Families Workgroup (a subcommittee of the STC) analyzed previous years' feedback from the Institute to identify patterns that might inform why teams are not attending and areas for improvement to better meet the needs of professionals who are attending.
-Themes were identified from the participant feedback and shared with the Institute planning team for use in planning the Institute this year.
+The Postsecondary Transition Institute (Institute) hosted 265 participants from 34 LEA teams in June 2023.
+This is an improvement over the baseline year that included 207 participants from 32 LEA teams.
+Twenty-seven LEA teams (79.41%) submitted plans to the USBE Postsecondary transition team for review.
+This is an improvement over the 68.75% of teams submitting plans in the baseline year.
+The Supports for Youth and Families Workgroup (a subcommittee of the STC) analyzed the feedback from the Institute to identify patterns that might inform why teams are not attending and areas for improvement to better meet the needs of professionals who are attending.
+Themes were identified from the participant feedback and shared with the Institute planning team for use in planning the Institute next year.